 Many people want to buy a home but think it isn’t possible because they don’t have money to put toward a down payment.
 Traditionally, lenders require a 20% down payment toward your mortgage.

 But a 20% down payment adds up to a lot of money.
-This means that if you’re planning to purchase a $150,000 home, you’d need to come up with a $30,000 down payment.
-This is out of reach for many people but fortunately, the 20% rule is a lot less common than you might think.
+For example, if you plan to purchase a $150,000 home, you’d need to come up with a $30,000 down payment.
+Many people cannot afford this, but fortunately, the 20% rule is a lot less common than you might think.

 Is a buying a house with no money down possible?

-According to the National Association of Realtors (NAR), 39% of non-owners believe they need a down payment of at least 20% or more.
-22% believe they need a down payment of 10% to 14%.
+The National Association of Realtors (NAR) reports that 39% of non-owners believe they need a 20% down payment or more and 22% believe they need a 10% to 14% down payment.

-Since most home buyers purchase a house with a down payment that’s lower than 20%, is there any reason to aim for a 20% down payment?
+Is there any reason to aim for 20% down when most home buyers buy with a down payment less than 20%?
 If you can afford it, yes, the 20% rule is still a wise choice.

 - Less favorable rates: If you pay less than 20%, lenders will probably see you as a risky investment.
 And they will take this into consideration when calculating your mortgage rates.
 In general, you can expect to pay a higher interest rate if you put down a smaller down payment.